Tropical Storm Lekima (2007): China

 Over 100,000 people were evacuated in southern China as the storm approached, six flights were cancelled and more than 20,000 fishing boats were recalled back to the harbors.

 Vietnam

+On October 3, Lekima made landfall in Vietnam.
+Due to the impact of Typhoon Lekima, a weather station in Kỳ Anh (Hà Tĩnh) recorded sustained winds of 36 m/s, while another station on Hòn Ngư Island (Nghệ An) recorded sustained winds of 26 m/s.
+Rainfall from 19:00 on October 1 to 01:00 on October 4 (UTC+7) in provinces (or municipalities) from Hà Tĩnh to Quảng Nam generally ranged from 200 mm upwards, with some locations recording over 500 mm of rainfall.
+The lowest sea-level pressure measured in Ba Đồn (Quảng Bình) during the storm was 975.5 hPa.

 Over 400,000 people were reported to have been evacuated in Vietnam as the storm approached.
 Upon arrival, associated rains caused heavy damage as about hundreds of houses were destroyed, more than 6,000 houses were washed away by the storm and 52,000 others were damaged.
 Many regions were affected by the storm, causing heavy damage to the local agriculture.
 More than 10 million people were affected by the storm.
-In total, 86 people were killed, 15 of which were located in Thanh Hóa Province.
-Total damages were estimated to be at $131 million (2007 USD).
+According to official statistics from the Viet Nam Disaster and Dyke Management Authority, Typhoon Lekima and the subsequent flooding resulted in 88 fatalities, 8 people missing, the destruction or sweeping away of 1,853 houses, and partial flooding or damage to 111,170 homes.
+Additionally, 8,849 hectares of rice fields and 18,220 hectares of other crops were completely lost.
+Various other types of damage were also reported.
+The total economic loss caused by the typhoon was estimated at 3,216 billion VND (approximately US$199.3 million).